fieldtrip/website/tutorial/distributedcomputing.md

 After this tutorial you should be able to execute your multi-subject analysis in parallel and design analysis scripts that allow for easy parallelization, either over subjects or over parameters used in the analysis.

 In this tutorial we use the qsub toolbox that is released along with FieldTrip.
-There are alternative methods for distributed computing, such as the [MATLAB parallel computing toolbox](http://www.mathworks.com/products/parallel-computing/) (e.g. using parfor or dfeval) or with the peer-to-peer toolbox (also included with FieldTrip).
+There are alternative methods for distributed computing, such as the [MATLAB Parallel Computing toolbox](http://www.mathworks.com/products/parallel-computing/) (e.g. using parfor or batch) or with the peer-to-peer toolbox (also included with FieldTrip).
 More general information about the different approaches for distributed processing in MATLAB can be found in the [frequently asked questions](/faq#distributed_computing_with_fieldtrip_and_matlab).

 ## Background